ietf-wg-dnsop/draft-ietf-dnsop-glue-is-not-optional/README.md

    Here the delegating zone "test" contains 2 sub-delegations for the subzones "bar.test" and "foo.test", and each use name servers under the other:

-Andrews, et al.            Expires 9 July 2022                  [Page 4]

-Internet-DrafGlue In DNS Referral Responses Is Not Optional January 2022

       bar.test.
 86400   IN NS      ns1.foo.test.
       bar.test.
 86400   IN NS      ns2.foo.test.